- 402 Aderhold Hall

 Students learn skills in human development, interpersonal facilitation, group leadership, assessment, and administrative principles.
 Our graduates become leaders in higher education institutions, putting these skills to use with college students.

-These degrees offer an emphasis from the College Student Affairs Administration Program:
+These degrees offer an emphasis from the PhD in Counseling and Student Personnel Services (College Student Affairs Administration) Program:

 Counseling psychology is a specialty emphasizing normal and optimal human functioning across the lifespan and a strength-based approach to facilitating change, multiculturalism, and social justice.

-These degrees offer an emphasis from the Counseling Psychology Program:
+These degrees offer an emphasis from the PhD in Counseling Psychology Program:

 This program is grounded in a belief that higher education should foster students’ intellectual, psychosocial, and ethical growth.
 Graduates are experts in understanding and enhancing students’ educational experiences and environments.

-These degrees offer an emphasis from the Counseling and Student Personnel Services Program:
+These degrees offer an emphasis from the PhD in Counseling and Student Personnel Services (Gwinnett Campus) Program:

 Learn about our degree programs which will put you on the path to a rewarding career in counseling in community and/or school environments.

-These degrees offer an emphasis from the Professional Counseling Program:
+These degrees offer an emphasis from the EdS in Professional School Counseling (Gwinnett Campus) Program:

 Students have the opportunity to actively engage in a program-specific student organization.
 These organizations provide countless hours of service to the university and the community, foster professional development, and facilitate life-long professional relationships.